Upbeat Authors ~ Finding Balance

 "Respect yourself enough to walk away from anything that no longer serves you, grows you, or makes you happy." ~Robert Tew

-This week on Upbeat Authors we're attempting to offer tips on how to find balance in life.
-As someone who struggles with it daily, I'm hardly in a position to offer tips of my own.
-Authors struggle to find time for their writing and for their real life, but this isn't unlike what almost every other person who has multiple passions, hobbies, and careers face.
-However, there are a few things I've learned over the past few years, and when I recently "allowed" myself to adopt these practices into my routine, I found what resembles a balanced life.
+Finding balance . . . as someone who struggles with it daily, I'm hardly in a position to offer tips of my own.
+Authors struggle to find time for their writing and for their real life, but this isn't unlike what almost very other person who has multiple passions, hobbies, and careers face.
+However, there are a few things I've learned, and when I "allow" myself to adopt these practices into my routine, I find what I believe resembles a balanced life.

-Set specific goals and don't be afraid to dream big, but on balance, don't let yourself become overwhelmed with trying to do everything.
+Set specific goals and don't be afraid to dream big, but on balance, don't let yourself become overwhelmed with trying to do everything, be everything, or achieve everything.

 Prioritize what's most important and don't be afraid to let some of those less-important dreams go.